yn1965/meetingpoint/README.md

 Logging out also instantly removes the profile from the lists.

-For any quastion please send us email : novo.yn@gmail.com
+For any question please send us email : novo.yn@gmail.com